 My 8-Bit Beginnings

-Frustration plus fascination drove me to explore the insides of my ZX Spectrum RGB Interface that connected to TV to my home computer.
+Frustration plus fascination drove me to explore the insides of my ZX Spectrum RGB Interface connecting the TV to my home computer.

-I wasn’t seeing full colour on my 14″ monitor and deemed the RGB interface the culprit.
+I wasn’t seeing full color on my 14″ monitor so deemed the RGB interface the culprit.

 At 11 years old, playing on the computer was far more important than watching TV.

-Horace Goes Skiing, Frogger, Paperboy and Spy Hunter isn’t much fun on a fragmented, hotch-potch split-screen of 2″ pink and green columns, and thought something needed to be done.
+Horace Goes Skiing, Frogger, Paperboy and Spy Hunter isn’t much fun on a fragmented, jarring split-screen of 2″ pink and green columns.
+Something needed to be done.

 By yours truly.